AntonMarklund00/combinedangularspring/README.md

   ng build --watch
   ```

-## Now if you start your Spring boot application you should be able see angular application on localhost:8080 (provided you use this port).
+## Now if you start your Spring boot application you should be able see your angular application on localhost:8080 (provided you use this port).
 And be able to make live changes in the angular project.